he-he-org/he-he-2/content/volunteer-articles/health-help-living-conditions.md

 Here you can find a lot of useful information about clinic facilities and accommodation conditions.

 ## Facilities

-The clinic has three units: the medical wing, the volunteer house and the pantry.
+The clinic has three units: the medical wing, the volunteer house, and the pantry.
 They are connected with a passage.

-The clinic is electrified, however, there are outages during hurricanes and earthquakes.
+The clinic is electrified.
+Unfortunately, there are power outages outages especially during wind and rain storms.
 But don’t worry, we are equipped with emergency flashlights and candles.
-There is no need to bring them with you, however, we’d appreciate if you could donate AA and AAA batteries, preferably Eneloop.
+Though we have these available, we recommend you bring your own flashlight or headlamp.
+We would greatly appreciate if you did donate AA and AAA batteries, preferably Eneloop, as safety measures in case we are without power for a long period of time.

 ![null](/uploads/r29.jpg)

-We are taking care of the environment as well as of our budget, so we save energy by switching the lights off and plugging the devices out of the sockets whenever we are not in the room.
-Every little helps - money will be spent on medication for our patients.
+We are taking care of our budget as well as the environment, so we save energy by switching the lights off and plugging the devices out of the sockets whenever we are not in the room.
+Every little thing helps - money will be spent on medication for our patients.

-The clinic has a water supply system, but it might not be working from time to time for the same reasons the electricity doesn’t.
-We are filling tanks with water to be prepared for the shortage.
-Before using it for cooking, it needs to be filtered or boiled.
-There is a UV filter in the kitchen, however, you need to remember it doesn’t work during the outage.
+The clinic has a water supply system, but it might not be working from time to time for the same reasons affecting our electricity.
+We fill tanks with water to be prepared for a shortage.
+Before using it for cooking, the water needs to be filtered or boiled.
+There is a UV and sediment filter for the water on tap in the kitchen, though you need to remember the UV light will not work during an outage.

 ![null](/uploads/l35a3868-fb.jpg)

 ## Medical wing

-The medical unit is the largest one, having with five rooms to be used: waiting room, pharmacy, laboratory, OR/delivery room, patient room, as well as separate WCs for visitors and volunteers.
+The medical unit is our largest space in the clinic.
+There are five rooms to be used: waiting room, pharmacy, laboratory, OR/delivery room, patient room, as well as separate WCs for visitors and volunteers.

 The clinic is well-equipped with stethoscopes, pulse oximeters, blood pressure meters, thermometers, otoscopes.
-However, we are always open for surgical instruments donations.
+However, we are always open to donations of surgical instruments.

 ![null](/uploads/0q4a6293.jpg)